gqding/SalFBNet/README.md

 Pseudo-Saliency (Ours) | 176,880 | 150,000 | 26,880 | - | ~24.2GB | [download link]() | [paper]()

 * \*Training and Validation sets are randomly split by this work.
-* We will release our Pseudo-Saliency dataset after our paper be published.
+* We will release our Pseudo-Saliency dataset after our paper is published.

 ## Performance Evaluation